-Note: Because the REGOFF configuration strap shares functionality with the LED1 pin, proper consideration must also be given to the LED polarity.
+Because the REGOFF configuration strap shares functionality with the LED1 pin, proper consideration must also be given to the LED polarity.
 Refer to Section 3.8.1, "LEDs" for additional information on the relation between REGOFF and the LED1 polarity.

-3.7.3.1 Disabling the Internal +1.2 V Regulator
+3.7.4.1 Disabling the Internal +1.2 V Regulator

-To disable the +1.2 V internal regulator, a pull-up strapping resistor should be connected from the REGOFF configuration strap to VDD2A.
+To disable the ± 1.2 V internal regulator, a pull-up strapping resistor should be connected from the REGOFF configuration strap to VDD2A.
 At power-on, after both VDDIO and VDD2A are within specification, the transceiver will sample REGOFF to determine whether the internal regulator should turn on.
-If the pin is sampled at a voltage greater than $V{IH}$ , then the internal regulator is disabled and the system must supply +1.2 V to the VDDCR pin.
+If the pin is sampled at a voltage greater than V{IH} , then the internal regulator is disabled and the system must supply ± 1.2 V to the VDDCR pin.
 The VDDIO voltage must be at least 80% of the operating voltage level (1.44 V when operating at 1.8 V, 2.0 V when operating at 2.5 V, 2.64 V when operating at 3.3 V) before voltage is applied to VDDCR.
-As described in Section 3.7.3.2, when REGOFF is left floating or connected to VSS, the internal regulator is enabled and the system is not required to supply +1.2 V to the VDDCR pin.
+As described in Section 3.7.4.2, when REGOFF is left floating or connected to VSS, the internal regulator is enabled and the system is not required to supply ± 1.2 V to the VDDCR pin.

-3.7.3.2 Enabling the Internal +1.2 V Regulator
+3.7.4.2 Enabling the Internal +1.2 V Regulator

-The +1.2 V for VDDCR is supplied by the on-chip regulator unless the transceiver is configured for the regulator off mode using the REGOFF configuration strap as described in Section 3.7.3.1.
-By default, the internal +1.2 V regulator is enabled when REGOFF is floating (due to the internal pull-down resistor).
-During power-on, if REGOFF is sampled below $V{IL}$ , then the internal +1.2 V regulator will turn on and operate with power from the VDD2A pin.
+The $\pm 1.2 \, \text{V}$ for VDDCR is supplied by the on-chip regulator unless the transceiver is configured for the regulator off mode using the REGOFF configuration strap as described in Section 3.7.4.1.
+By default, the internal $\pm 1.2 \, \text{V}$ regulator is enabled when REGOFF is floating (due to the internal pull-down resistor).
+During power-on, if REGOFF is sampled below V{II} , then the internal $\pm 1.2 \, \text{V}$ regulator will turn on and operate with power from the VDD2A pin.

-3.7.4 nINTSEL: nINT/REFCLKO CONFIGURATION
+3.7.5 nINTSEL: nINT/TXER/TXD4 CONFIGURATION

-The nINTSEL configuration strap is used to select between one of two available modes: REF\CLK In Mode (nINT) and REF\CLK Out Mode.
-The configured mode determines the function of the nINT/REFCLKO pin.
+The nINT, TXER, and TXD4 functions share a common pin.
+There are two functional modes for this pin, the TXER/TXD4 mode and nINT (interrupt) mode.
 The nINTSEL configuration strap is latched at POR and on the rising edge of the nRST.
 By default, nINTSEL is configured for nINT mode via the internal pull-up resistor.